Connecticut Court Records

 Free Warrant Search in Connecticut

 Connecticut law enforcement agencies provide various free options for conducting warrant searches within the state.
 Most city police departments offer free access to warrant information online or in person during business hours.
 In-person requesters must provide an ID to search.
-Online requesters can also check the Most Wanted section or Arrest logs to find warrant information.
+To find warrant information, online requesters may also check the Most Wanted section or Arrest logs.
 For example, the Enfield Police Department maintains a Most Wanted list for free, while the Hartford Police Department includes warrant information in its Arrest Logs.

 How to Find Out If Someone Has A Warrant Online

-A free Connecticut warrant search can also be conducted through third-party sites.
+A free Connecticut warrant search may also be conducted through third-party sites.
 The search parameters required to facilitate these searches are the first and last names of the warrant subject.
-Most third-party sites will provide access to basic warrant information for free.
+Most third-party sites will provide free access to basic warrant information.
 However, a comprehensive warrant report comes with a small fee.
-Generally, third-party vendors charge between between $2.95 and $4.95 for a 7-day unlimited warrant search access.
+Generally, third-party vendors charge between $2.95 and $4.95 for a 7-day unlimited warrant search access.
 Monthly subscription costs between $19.95 and $24.95.
-Record seekers are advised to verify information retrieved from third-party sites with government sites to ensure authenticity and completeness.
+Record seekers are advised to verify information from third-party sites with government sites to ensure authenticity and completeness.

 How Long Do Warrants Last in Connecticut?

-Warrants do not expire in Connecticut, excluding search warrants.
-They remain active until the person named on the warrant dies or appears in court.
+Generally, warrants (except search warrants) do not expire in Connecticut.
+Instead, they remain active until the person named on the warrant dies or appears in court.
 Per Connecticut Code Sec.
 54-33c, a search warrant must be executed within 10 days.
-The search warrant becomes void when the ten (10) days elapse.
-Law enforcement agencies and officers are required to return unexecuted search warrants to the issuing judge.
+The warrant becomes void when the ten (10) days elapse.
+Law enforcement agencies and officers must return unexecuted search warrants to the issuing judge.